After death of its founder, the North Carolina Barbecue Society looks to the future

 But Early's drive is also pushing them to continue.

-"One thing we've decided is that we want to keep it going," said Alan Nichols, an North Carolina Barbecue Society teacher and judge.
+"One thing we've decided is that we want to keep it going," said Alan Nichols, a North Carolina Barbecue Society teacher and judge.

 Nichols, like Early, has devoted himself to barbecue in retirement.
 He said he's prepared to do what he can to keep the tradition alive, including organizing the boot camps, which are set to resume next year.
 Polyachenko and Bridges-Webb said they and other members of the board will do their part, too.